amolloy/UIImage-ASMPDF/README.md

 ## Limitations

 UIImage-ASMPDF currently only supports rendering the first page of a multipage PDF.
 Support for multiple pages ought to be easy enough to support, but I don't currently have use of it.
 Pull requests always welcome!

-## Notes

-This is currently barely tested and has not been used in any production code.
-You have been warned!